"

 “Let’s begin by looking at sustainable logging practices.
 One method is selective cutting, where only certain trees are harvested to maintain forest health.
 Research shows that this approach can reduce soil erosion and protect wildlife habitats.”

-3. Conclusion: Wrapping It All Up
+3. Wrapping It All Up

 Example:

-“In conclusion, sustainable logging practices like selective cutting can significantly mitigate the environmental impact of forestry.
+“Sustainable logging practices like selective cutting can significantly mitigate the environmental impact of forestry.
 By implementing these methods, we not only protect our ecosystems but also ensure the long-term sustainability of the forestry industry.
 I encourage you to consider these strategies as part of your environmental management plan.”

 Staging in Different Forms of Communication

-Staging is not just for reports or presentations—it applies to every form of communication, whether written or spoken.
+Staging is not just for reports or presentations, it applies to every form of communication, whether written or spoken.
 Here’s how staging plays a role in various types of communication:

 Emails